Planning using My lessons

 • Related Articles

-We recommend using the timetable as the preferred method of planning.
-The timetable is user-specific but has options for teachers to share planning of lessons.
-You can also see your Curriculum Maestro events with other services or software, like ...
+We recommend using My Planner as the preferred method of planning.
+My Planner is user-specific but has options for teachers to share planning of lessons.
+You can also see your Curriculum Maestro events with other services or software, like Outlook, ...

 • Planning lessons

-Once the projects have been added to your curriculum, plans have been set up and assigned to classes, and teachers have been assigned, the timetable will automatically pull through the lessons from the projects.
-Teachers can drag and drop these ...
+Once the projects have been added to your curriculum, plans have been set up and assigned to classes, and teachers have been assigned, My Planner will automatically pull through the lessons from the projects.
+Teachers can drag and drop these lessons ...

 • Planning events